smart-data-lake/smart-data-lake/docs/Reference.md

   --multi-partition-values <value>
                            Multi partition values to process in format <partitionColName1>=<partitionValue>,<partitionColName2>=<partitionValue>[;(<partitionColName1>=<partitionValue>,<partitionColName2>=<partitionValue>;...].
   --parallelism <value>    Parallelism for DAG run.

-Command: recover [options]
-Recover a SmartDataLakeBuilder run
-  -n, --name <value>       Name of the application to recover.
-  -n, --runId <value>      Optional runId of the application run to recover.
-If not specified latest is used.

-General options:
   --state-path <value>     Path to save run state files.
+Must be set to enable recovery in case of failures.
   --override-jars <value>  Comma separated list of jars for child-first class loader.
 The jars must be present in classpath.
   --help                   Display the help text.
   --version                Display version information.